Inquiry Question 3: What evidence supports the relativistic model of the universe?

 Investigate experimental and observational evidence for special relativity, including atmospheric and accelerator muon decay, GPS clock corrections, and the routine use of relativistic mechanics in particle physics

 A focused answer to the HSC Physics Module 7 dot point on evidence for special relativity.
-Atmospheric muon flux at sea level, accelerator muon lifetimes, the daily GPS clock corrections (combined SR and GR), and the routine use of relativistic kinematics in particle physics.
+Atmospheric muon flux at sea level, accelerator muon lifetimes, the daily GPS clock corrections (combined SR and GR), and the routine use of relativistic mechanics in particle physics.

 Reviewed by: AI editorial process; not yet individually human-reviewed